A year on, Surfside remembers 98 victims of condo collapse

 There was an effort by many victims and family members to install a memorial at the site where the building once stood, but the land is being sold for $120 million to a Dubai developer and a memorial will likely be created nearby.

-Those missing in the collapse included the 7-year-old daughter of a firefighter who helped in the search, later found dead with her mother, aunt and grandparents; a woman whose cries for help were heard in the early hours but suddenly stopped; and two sisters, 4 and 11, pulled from the rubble, who were so tiny they were buried in the same casket.
+Those lost in the collapse included two sisters, 4 and 11, who were so tiny that they were buried in the same casket.

-The victims included local residents as well as visitors who were Orthodox Jews, Latin Americans, Israelis, Europeans and snowbirds from the Northeast.
+Lyla Thurber, 12, attended the ceremony with her family, who wore white T-shirts with photos of the young sisters with their parents.
+She was close friends in school with the older sister, Lucia.

+“She was happy, always smiling and playing,” she said.
+“I wanted to come here and talk to people so they could learn more about her.”

 The cause of the collapse remains under investigation by the National Institute of Standards and Technology, with the probe entering a new phase this month to cut and drill into concrete and steel.
 Champlain Towers South had a long history of maintenance problems, and shoddy construction techniques were used in the early 1980s.
 Other possible factors include sea level rise caused by climate change and damage caused by saltwater intrusion.